arp242/goatcounter/tpl/_backend_sitecode.markdown

     <link rel="canonical" href="https://example.com/path.html">

 The `href` can also be relative (e.g. `/path.html`.
-Be sure to understand the potential SEO effects before adding a canonical URL!
-If you use query parameters for navigation then you probably *don’t* want it.
+Be sure to understand the potential SEO effects before adding a canonical URL; if you use query parameters for navigation then you probably *don’t* want to do this.

-Alternatively you can send a custom `path` without the query
+Alternatively you can send a custom `path` without the query parameters:
-parameters:

     <script>
         window.goatcounter = {